AlexTsikhun/starnavi_fastapi/README.md

 ## Features:

-- schedule Comment answer with Celery
+- schedule Comment answer with Celery (You can set the time for an automatic response)
-- automatic Comment answer with Gemini API
+- automatic Comment answer with Gemini API (To better maintain the logic of the questions and answers, you can use `model.start_chat`)
-- profanity checker with Gemini API
+- profanity checker with Gemini API (because profanity-checker library does not work with languages other than English, LLM transformers are too computationally complex for this task)
 - JWT authenticated
 - Documentation is located at `docs`
 - Managing Posts and Comments